Serafín Coronel-Molina

 About Me

-My scholarship is divided into four major strands: Sociolinguistics, language policy and planning, language revitalization, and translingual literacies.
-My research appears in numerous book chapters published by Cambridge University Press, Oxford University Press, Routledge, Multilingual Matters, Wiley-Blackwell, Springer, SAGE, Wilson, Cambridge Scholars Publishing, UNESCO, Nova Science Publishers, among others.
-My research also appears in several top international journals.
-I was the Guest Editor for the Special Issue on Indigenous Language Regimes in the Americas (2017, International Journal of the Sociology of Language); I was the Guest Editor (with Miguel Rodríguez-Mondoñedo) for the Special Issue on Language Contact and Universal Grammar in the Andes (2012, Lingua); I was also the Guest Editor (with Beth L. Samuelson) for the Special Issue on Translingual Literacies (2017, Journal of Multilingual and Multicultural Development); and an Issue Editor for the thematic volume on The Politics of Language (2017, Chiricú Journal: Latina/o Literatures, Arts, and Cultures); and the Guest Editor (with Llorenç Comajoan-Colomé) for the Special Issue on New Frameworks for Language Revitalization in the 21st Century: Case Studies from the Americas and Europe (2021, Journal of Multilingual and Multicultural Development).
-My books include: The Best Seller Quechua Phrasebook & Dictionary (5th Edition, 2019, Lonely Planet); Indigenous Language Revitalization in the Americas (with Teresa McCarty – 2016, Routledge); and Language Ideology, Policy and Planning in Peru (2015, Multilingual Matters).
+I have contributed research to various book chapters published by top international publishing houses such as Cambridge University Press, Oxford University Press, Routledge, Multilingual Matters, Wiley-Blackwell, Springer, SAGE, Wilson, Cambridge Scholars Publishing, UNESCO, Nova Science Publishers, and others.
+Besides, my research has been published in several reputable international journals.
+For instance, I had the privilege of serving as the Guest Editor for the Special Issue on Indigenous Language Regimes in the Americas (2017, International Journal of the Sociology of Language).
+Additionally, I co-edited, alongside Miguel Rodríguez-Mondoñedo, the Special Issue on Language Contact and Universal Grammar in the Andes (2012, Lingua).
+I also edited, with Beth L. Samuelson, the Special Issue on Translingual Literacies (2017, Journal of Multilingual and Multicultural Development).
+Furthermore, I served as an Issue Editor for the thematic volume on The Politics of Language (2017, Chiricú Journal: Latina/o Literatures, Arts, and Cultures).
+Lastly, I edited with Llorenç Comajoan-Colomé the Special Issue on New Frameworks for Language Revitalization in the 21st Century: Case Studies from the Americas and Europe (2021, Journal of Multilingual and Multicultural Development).
+My published books include: The Best Seller Quechua Phrasebook & Dictionary (5th Edition, 2019, Lonely Planet); Indigenous Language Revitalization in the Americas (with Teresa McCarty – 2016, Routledge); and Language Ideology, Policy and Planning in Peru (2015, Multilingual Matters).

 Comajoan-Colomé, L., & Coronel-Molina, S. M. (Guest Eds.).
 (2021).
 Special issue on New frameworks for language revitalization in the 21st century: Case studies from the Americas and Europe, Journal of Multilingual and Multicultural Development, 42 (10).